-Roadshows were held in each ward during October and November 2019 and January 2020 with regard to the 3rd review of the IDP.
+Roadshows were held in each ward during February 2018.
 The Municipality could therefore capture the progress made and the challenges faced by each ward to have a better understanding of the realities associated with each area (socio-economically and geographically).
-2020/21 Budget Consultation meetings could not be held due to the national lockdown as result of the Covid-19 pandemic.
 The table below indicates the detail of the sessions that were held: